deepanshs/mrsimulator/docs/user_guide/method/method.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-In previous discussions, we did not mention the efficiency of transfer between selected transitions in adjacent SpectralEvent instances.
-This is because, as default behavior, **MRSimulator** does a *total mixing*, i.e., connects all selected transitions in the two adjacent spectral or delay events.
-In other words, if the first of two adjacent SpectralEvent instances has three selected transitions and the second has two selected transitions, then **MRSimulator** will make :math:`3 \times 2 = 6` connections, i.e., six transition pathways passing from the first to second SpectralEvent instances.
+In previous discussions, we did not mention the efficiency of transfer between selected transitions in adjacent FreeEvent instances.
+This is because, as default behavior, **MRSimulator** does a *total mixing*, i.e., connects all selected transitions in the two adjacent FreeEvent instances.
+In other words, if the first of two adjacent FreeEvent instances has three selected transitions and the second has two selected transitions, then **MRSimulator** will make :math:`3 \times 2 = 6` connections, i.e., six transition pathways passing from the first to second SpectralEvent instances.